* denotes Colts Alumni

 Andrew attended Indiana State University where he obtained a BA in music, playing French horn in multiple ensembles along the way.
 He continued his education at Western Iowa Technical Community College in Sioux City to study instrument repair where he also played horn in the Morningside Symphony and Wind Ensemble.
 After completing his program in Sioux City, Iowa, Andrew moved to the suburbs of Chicago in 2006 where he is now the head of brass repair in one of the nation's largest music shops.

 Andrew's DCI experience includes the 1999 and 2002 summers with the Glassmen Drum & Bugle Corps from Toledo, Ohio.
 He played mellophone both summers and had the opportunity to learn from some of the best music educators in the activity.
-He has taught the marching bands at Lake Central High School in St. John, Indiana, Center Grove High School in Greenwood, Indiana, and Clay City (IN) High School.
+He has taught the marching bands at Lake Central High School in St. John, Indiana, Center Grove High School in Greenwood, Indiana, and Clay City High School in Clay City, Indiana.

-Andrew will be starting his ninth year with the Colts organization in 2016, where he has taught mellophone for the Colts and instructed brass and visual for the Colt Cadets, as well as lead the design team during the 2012 and 2013 seasons.
+Andrew will be starting his tenth year with the Colts organization, where he has taught mellophone for the Colts and instructed brass and visual for the Colt Cadets, as well as lead the design team during the 2012 and 2013 seasons.
 When not teaching or doing office work, he enjoys restoring his 1967 Mustang.